-1. Generally: It is the policy of the college to protect the confidentiality of members of the college community who may be involved in discrimination complaint procedures, insofar as that is reasonably practicable.
-Specifically, the identity of the individual making the complaint (complainant), the identity of the accused (respondent) and information relating to the discrimination complaint will be disseminated only to those individuals who have a legitimate need to know, or as reasonably necessary for the purpose of investigating or resolving the complaint.
+1. Generally: It is the policy of the college to protect the confidentiality of members of the college community who may be involved in sexual harassment complaint procedures, insofar as that is reasonably practicable.
+Specifically, the identity of the individual making the complaint (complainant), the identity of the accused (respondent) and information relating to the sexual harassment complaint will be disseminated only to those individuals who have a legitimate need to know, or as reasonably necessary for the purpose of investigating or resolving the complaint.
 Any person who is the custodian of confidential information shall maintain a log of the dissemination and review of such information.

-Complainants should understand that upon their advising the Office of the Compliance Officer or the Office of Human Resources of a discrimination complaint, the college is legally required to investigate that complaint.
+Complainants should understand that upon their advising the Office of the Compliance Officer or the Office of Human Resources of a sexual harassment complaint, the college is legally required to investigate that complaint.
 Therefore, complainants should understand that the complaint may be disclosed, as necessary, to persons on a "need to know" basis.

-Although the college will endeavor to maintain the confidentiality of discrimination complaints and proceedings in accordance with this policy, it cannot absolutely guarantee against the further dissemination of information by individuals to whom such information was reasonably disclosed in the course of a discrimination investigation.
-All complaints will be fully investigated and the appropriate remedial action will be taken against individuals found to have violated the college's anti-discrimination policy.
+Although the college will endeavor to maintain the confidentiality of sexual harassment complaints and proceedings in accordance with this policy, it cannot absolutely guarantee against the further dissemination of information by individuals to whom such information was reasonably disclosed in the course of a sexual harassment investigation.
+All complaints will be fully investigated and the appropriate remedial action will be taken against alleged harassers found to have violated the college's sexual harassment policy.

-Any information acquired during the investigation will be kept in a confidential file in the Office of the Compliance Officer and retained by the college for at least the statutorily required period.
+Any information acquired during the investigation will be kept in a confidential file in the Office of Human Resources and retained by the college for at least the statutorily required period.

 2. Waiver of Confidentiality: A complainant or a respondent may be deemed to have waived, directly or indirectly, the confidentiality provisions of this policy by voluntarily disclosing information about the complaint or the complaint proceedings to parties within or outside the college community who are not directly involved in the investigation or complaint process.
-For instance, if a complainant or a respondent makes any public statement tending to impute negligence, misconduct, unfairness or incompetence to the college in conducting a discrimination investigation or complaint proceeding, the college shall have the right to disclose information that is reasonably required to rebut or refute the allegations.
+For instance, if a complainant or a respondent makes any public statement tending to impute negligence, misconduct, unfairness or incompetence to the college in conducting a sexual harassment investigation or complaint proceeding, the college shall have the right to disclose whatever information that is reasonably required to rebut or refute the allegations.